 The Southern Arizona Buffelgrass Coordination Center is governed by a Board of Directors comprised of conservationists, community and civic leaders, and scientists.
-Each serves a 2-year term.
-Federal liaisons may also be appointed to the board for renewable one-year terms to provide advice and counsel regarding implemented activities.
+Federal liaisons provide advice and counsel regarding implemented activities.

-- Shannon Breslin, Land Department Manager – TEP
+- Shannon Breslin, Sr. Environmental Land Use Planner – Tucson Electric Power

 - Kim Franklin, Conservation Scientist – Arizona-Sonora Desert Museum

 - Jim Kiser, Independent Journalist and Southern Arizona Leadership Council